rsdoiel/antenna/planet.md

 ## Pope Leo returns to Castel Gandolfo for Assumption holiday weekend

-date: 2025-08-13, from: Vatican Obervatory
+date: 2025-08-13, from: Vatican News

-The VO got the smallest of mentions in this article
+                    <p>Pope Leo XIV has returned to the hilltop town of Castel Gandolfo, where he will celebrate Mass and enjoy the cooler weather over the feast of the Assumption of Mary.</p>
+                    <p><a href="https://www.vaticannews.va/en/pope/news/2025-08/pope-leo-returns-castel-gandolfo-assumption-holiday.html">Read all</a></p>
+                    <p>&nbsp;</p>

 <br>